HappyFunCorp/harvest-airtable-data-sync/readme.md

 Connects Harvest data stored in postgres and updates Airtable sheets for projects.

-Assumes you've used StitchData to house the Harvest data into pg.
+Assumes you've used StitchData to house the Harvest data into postgres.

 Requires a `.env` file with the following variables: